How Does Copyright Law Relate to AI Generated Images? Explained Clearly

 Who Owns AI-Generated Images?

 Determining ownership of AI-generated images isn’t always straightforward.
 Because artificial intelligence lacks legal personhood, it cannot hold a copyright.
 Instead, ownership depends on who is involved in the creation process and the terms of service set by the AI platform.
-Here are the primary parties that may hold rights—or not—over AI-generated visuals:
+Here are the primary parties that may hold rights or not over AI-generated visuals:

-• The User Providing the Prompt: If a user inputs detailed prompts or actively curates and edits the output, they may be eligible to claim some authorship.
-In some jurisdictions, this level of human involvement could meet the threshold for copyright protection.
+If a user provides detailed prompts, curates, or edits the generated images, they may claim some authorship.
+In some jurisdictions, this level of human involvement can meet the threshold for copyright protection.

-• No One (Public Domain): In situations where no human creativity is involved, the resulting image may fall into the public domain.
-Without a human author, there’s no basis for copyright protection under current U.S. law.
+If no human creativity is involved in the process, the AI-generated image may fall into the public domain.
+Without human authorship, there’s no basis for copyright protection under current U.S. law.

 Can AI Images Infringe on Human Copyrights?

-Navigating Copyright with AI Images—What Creators Need to Know
+Navigating Copyright with AI Images – What Creators Need to Know

 Conclusion